-Set up and use lead sources to report on where your leads are coming from and which sources aren't as valuable as expected.
-Sources help you see the results of your marketing efforts.
+Use lead sources to report on where your leads are coming from and which sources aren't as valuable as expected.
+Sources help you see the results of your marketing and sales efforts.

 Leads can be associated with one or more sources once you've defined a source in the Setup menu.
 Use them to represent how the lead was discovered, e.g. ‘Television campaign,’ ‘Cold call,’ or ‘Web beta signup.’